Why Study with KU Slavic, German, and Eurasian Studies?

 KU Library is home to one of the most extensive and largest Slavic and Eurasian collections in the United States.
 This collection is housed in the International Area Studies department in Watson Library, the University's main research library, and provides assistance, instruction and workshops to students and faculty.

-The KU Slavic department forms a core component of the Center for Russian and East European and Eurasian Studies (CREES).
+The Slavic portion of the department forms a core component of the Center for Russian and East European and Eurasian Studies (CREES).
 CREES offers degree-granting programs and serves as a resource for K-12 teachers, post-secondary educators, business, media, government, and military.
 CREES also offers a variety of activities and events throughout the year that enhance students' learning experience.

 The Max Kade Center for German-American Studies, located in the Sudler House, holds approximately 15,000 volumes, including the John Spalek Exile Collection, the Albert Bloch Archives, and the book collections of the Milwaukee and Lawrence Turnvereine.
 In October 2009, the Max Kade Center obtained the complete New York Turner Archives, which date from 1850 to 2005.

-The Department of Slavic and Eurasian Languages and Literatures offers study abroad programs in Ukraine and Germany that are open to students from KU and other North American universities who seek college credit.
+The Department of Slavic, German, and Eurasian Studies offers study abroad programs in Ukraine and Germany that are open to students from KU and other North American universities who seek college credit.
 Faculty have also arranged for programs in Bosnia, Czech Republic, Kazakhstan, and Poland.
 For study abroad options in other countries, students work with KU's Office of Study Abroad to find appropriate programs.
 Student Initiated Programs are also handled through KU Study Abroad.

 The success of graduates from KU's Department of Slavic, German, and Eurasian Studies is evidenced by the positions they have held following completion of their studies.
 Many have gone into academia and now hold tenure and tenure-track positions at Baylor, Binghamton, Bowling Green, Brigham Young, Bucknell, Georgetown, Grinnell, Kentucky, Kansas State, Louisiana, Middlebury, Nebraska, Oregon, Washington, West Point, and Wisconsin.
 Others have gone into Slavic-related careers with the U.S. government, NGOs, and the corporate sector.